ajsherrell/MarsRealEstate/README.md

 - Retrofit and coroutines:
 Call adapters let Retrofit create APIs that return something other than the default Call class.
 Use the CoroutineCallAdapterFactory class to replace the Call with a coroutine Deferred.
 Use the await() method on the Deferred object to cause your coroutine code to wait without blocking until the value is ready, and then the value is returned.

+- To simplify the process of managing images, use the Glide library to download, buffer, decode, and cache images in your app.
+Glide needs two things to load an image from the internet: the URL of an image, and an ImageView object to put the image in.
+To specify these options, use the load() and into() methods with Glide.
+Binding adapters are extension methods that sit between a view and that view's bound data.
+Binding adapters provide custom behavior when the data changes, for example, to call Glide to load an image from a URL into an ImageView.
+Binding adapters are extension methods annotated with the @BindingAdapter annotation.
+To add options to the Glide request, use the apply() method.
+For example, use apply() with placeholder() to specify a loading drawable, and use apply() with error() to specify an error drawable.
+To produce a grid of images, use a RecyclerView with a GridLayoutManager.
+To update the list of properties when it changes, use a binding adapter between the RecyclerView and the layout.